GeorgeStambulyants/Projects_from_books/README.md

 * markdown

 #### [Bookmarks](https://github.com/GeorgeStambulyants/Projects_from_books/tree/master/Django__Mele/Bookmarks) ####
-Bookmarks is a simple socail application
+Bookmarks is a simple socail application.

 __In this web application I have learned about__: